Docker for SDL

 Docker Registries

 Another way to improve the build time is to create your own docker image. and publish it in Gitlab.
 You then inject your source code into this to build the project.
-Doing this with the cube project:
+Do this with the cube project.
+Use the terminal window to cd into the appropriate folder and type

 cp Dockerfile CIDockerfile